shettydevika/Machine-Learning-Based-Chatbots/README.md

 5. **Customization and Extensions**:
 You can customize the chatbot's behavior, improve its accuracy, or add new features by:

-Modifying the data.csv file with new queries and responses.
+- **Modifying the data.csv file with new queries and responses.**
-Updating the data preprocessing steps or model architecture.
+- **Updating the data preprocessing steps or model architecture.**
-Enhancing the NLP capabilities with additional libraries or techniques.
+- **Enhancing the NLP capabilities with additional libraries or techniques.**

 ## Data

 The data.csv file contains the training data for the chatbot.
 The file should be structured with two columns:

-query: The user input or question.
+- **query: The user input or question.**
-response: The chatbot's response.
+- **response: The chatbot's response.**

+Example:

+      ```sh
+         query,response
+         "What is your name?", "I am a chatbot created to assist you."
+      "   Where are you located?", "We are located at 123 Main Street, Anytown, USA."

+## Model Training

+To train the chatbot's machine learning model, use the provided training scripts.
+Details on model architecture and training procedures can be found in the training directory.